Mohamed-Adel2/Parallel-processing-Histogram-MPI-OpenMP/README.md

 # Parallel-processing-Histogram-MPI-OpenMP
- a program to build a Histogram for a data readed from a txt file using parallel processing (MPI, OpenMP)
+A program to build a histogram for data read from a text file using parallel processing (MPI, OpenMP)